tinymce/tinymce-docs/_includes/integrations/react-tech-ref.md

 #### Configuring page elements

-These properties provide some control over the page elements that the integration creates:
+These props provide some control over the page elements that the integration creates:

 <dl>
 <dt><a href="#id"><code>id</code></a></dt>